zerafachris/hassio-addons/README.md

 - [Fleet](fleet/) : Fleet provides an online web interface which displays a set of maintained images from one or more owned repositories.

+- [Limnoria](limnoria/) : Limnoria is a robust, full-featured, and user/programmer-friendly Python IRC bot, with many existing plugins.
+Successor of the well-known Supybot.

 - [overseerr](overseerr/) : Overseerr is a request management and media discovery tool built to work with your existing Plex ecosystem.

 [//]: # "ADDONLIST_END"